Wasm plugin

 baseCtx := &ctx.BaseCtx

-// Optional filtering by port and path
+// Optional port and path filtering

 if baseCtx.DstPort != 8080 || !strings.HasPrefix(ctx.Path, "/user_info?") {